 As silly as it may seem, there is.
 The darker the suit, the better.
 Light colored suits (such as blue, light gray, tan, maroon, green, or other colors) are not viewed as formal, so it is best to avoid them.
 Black is another color to avoid, because it often can seem imposing and authoritative – and when you are the defendant, you want to appear humble and serious, not in charge.

-Following the same guidelines, it is important to choose your other clothing carefully as well.
+Following the same guidelines outlined in this video, it is important to choose your other clothing carefully as well.
 Wear a dress shirt, but one of a basic color (blue or white).
 Your tie should also be a color that is not bold or bright or sharp (no red, orange, or other bright colors – blue or black is preferred).
 Wear a belt to hold your suit pants up, and wear polished dress shoes too (either black or brown).
 You may feel uncomfortable dressing up, but going to court is a big deal – you should look the part.

 Color Tips for Women

 Rule number one for women in the courtroom is: Don’t dress to distract.

 You can wear either a pantsuit, dress, or a skirt and nice top, but any skirt or dress should be almost at the knee.
 Avoid clothes that are too tight or too revealing, as this can make the judge and jurors think that you are not taking the court proceedings seriously.

 Another important rule to keep in mind when appearing in court: Don’t undermine your case.
 If you are going before the court because of a financial matter, then it is advisable not to wear expensive jewelry, designer shoes, and lots of makeup.
 While you may be used to wearing such things in your personal life, it will not help you in court.